palvarezimaz/palvarezimaz/README.md

 <h1 align="center">Hi 👋, I'm Pablo</h1>
 <h2 align="center">Visit my portfolio at <a href="https://pabloai.net" target="blank">pabloai.net</a></h2>
 <h3 align="center">I'm a passionate and curious Software Engineer; I graduated from a Software Engineering Immersive Bootcamp at General Assembly, where I also worked as an Instructional Associate.
-I am currently employed as an Associate Software Engineer.</h3>
+I am currently employed as an Associate Software Engineer, with a tech stack of c#, .Net, SQL, TS, CSS and Html</h3>
+<h3 align="center">At the moment, I'm mostly working privatly and outside my personal repo, upskilling my c# and discovering TDD</h3>

 <h4>Some more info about me</h4>